-To mark its 50th anniversary, the Northampton & District Model Railway Club plans to display a layout of the town’s Victorian Castle Station, which has been lovingly recreated by local railway enthusiast, Leslie Roy.
+To mark its 50th anniversary, the Northampton & District Model Railway Club has built a layout of the town’s Victorian Castle Station, which was lovingly recreated by local railway enthusiast, Leslie Roy.

 Leslie started work on his scale model of Castle Station in the loft of his Northampton home in the 1980s.
 His son, Timothy, donated the model to the club following his father’s death in June 2016.

-The model was designed as a permanent layout and the club is in the process of modifying it to create a portable layout that can be used at club meetings and displayed at shows and exhibitions.
+The model was designed as a permanent layout in Leslie’s home, but the club has modified it to create a portable layout that can be used at club meetings and displayed at shows and exhibitions.
 Although the Club could not utilise the original baseboards or track that Leslie built, we have used all the buildings that he scratch built.

 Northampton & District Model Railway Club Chairman, Les Pace said: “The layout is so well modelled we did not want it to be broken up or destroyed.
 We had to dismantle it very carefully and have kept it in storage ready for this moment.”

 The layout is a scale model of Northampton’s Castle Station in the 1930s.
 It shows the area between Westbridge and Spencer Bridge and features buildings that were replaced in 1965.
 It is modelled in 00 gauge using Peco standard code 100 track and live frog points.